ijijn/roguelike/book/src/chapter_50.md

 We're capturing the relevant stats during their building, and calling the new functions to help build the NPC's Pools.

-## Time to break stuff: delete the old stats!
+## Time to break stuff: delete the old stats

 In `components.rs`, delete `CombatStats`.
 You'll want to delete it in `main.rs` and `saveload_system.rs` as well.
 Watch your IDE paint the town red - we've used that quite a bit!
 Since we're enacting a new D&D-like system, it has to be done... this also gives us a chance to look at the places in which we're actually *using* it, and make some informed decisions.